eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 NOAA/NSIDC’s Climate Data Record V4 combines the Bootstrap and NASA Team estimates in an attempt to overcome each algorithm’s weaknesses.
-{\>\>More detail on how are they combined and their properties.\<\<} As such, it is is not a trully independend dataset.
+{\>\>More detail on how are they combined and their properties.\<\<} As such, it is is not a truly independent dataset.

 Meier, W. N., F. Fetterer, A. K. Windnagel, and S. Stewart.
 2021.
 NOAA/NSIDC Climate Data Record of Passive Microwave Sea Ice